fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 ---

 ---
 <figure>
   {% respimg "" + mainImage.url + "", "" + mainImage.alt + "", "(min-width: 1600px) 646px, (min-width: 700px) 612px, 91.58vw", 320, mainImage.aspectRatioHeight %}
 </figure>

-In 2020 it was pretty difficult to holiday abroad for two reasons: firstly, a global pandemic; and secondly, the arrival of our Border Terrier puppy, Rudy.
-So we decided to make the most of our beautiful homeland (Scotland) and go on a road trip, mainly on the west coast.
+In 2020 it was pretty difficult to holiday abroad for two reasons: firstly, the small matter of a global pandemic; and secondly, the arrival of our Border Terrier puppy, Rudy.
+So we decided to make the most of our beautiful homeland (Scotland) and go on a road trip, primarily on the west coast.

 ## Monday:

-Our first stop was Connel.
+Our first stop was Connel, near Oban.

-We picked up our hire car and got going.
+A quick stop to pick our hire car, then we were off.

-We stopped at Luss for pee-pees and poo-poos.
+The weather was decent, and we only stopped once briefly, at lovely Luss for a little walk to allow Rudy a chance for shits and giggles (mainly shits).

-We arrived at The Oyster Inn.
+By mid-afternoon, we arrived at our destination, The Oyster Inn, and dropped off our stuff.

-We drove into Oban and had a saunter around.
-We ate scallops at the van.
+We drove into Oban and had a saunter around, stopping to eat scallops at the stall at the harbour.

-We ate dinner in our hotel restaurant: Fish Pie for Laurence, Scampi for Clair.
+That night we ate dinner in our hotel restaurant: Fish Pie for Laurence, Scampi for Clair.

 ## Tuesday